-- Use low 1″ Rings for up to a 38mm Scope Objective
+- Use low 1-inch rings for up to 38mm scope objectives

-- Use medium 1″ Rings for up to a 40mm Scope Objective
+- Use medium 1-inch rings for up to 40mm scope objectives

-- Use high 1″ Rings for up to a 44mm Scope Objective
+- Use high 1-inch rings for up to 44mm scope objectives

-- Use extra high 1″ Rings for up to a 50mm Scope Objective
+- Use extra high 1-inch rings for up to 50mm scope objectives

-- Use 30mm Low Rings for up to a 33mm Scope Objective
+- Use 30mm low rings for up to 33mm scope objectives

-- Use 30mm high Rings for up to a 44mm Scope Objective
+- Use 30mm high rings for up to 44mm scope objectives

 The most common scope mounting system is the Weaver system.
-The weaver system utilizes flat dovetail rails with crosswise slots found on everything from rifles to shotguns to handguns.
-The Weaver style bases are 7/8 inch wide and are designed to accept Weaver style rings.
-Most rings manufacturers make a Weaver style ring and/or rail.
-On Weaver style rings the bolt used to secure the ring runs underneath the web of the ring and fits into a corresponding crosswise slot in the Weaver base.
-This prevents any scope movement fore and aft under recoil or abuse.
-The bases can be found in one or two piece configurations and can be made of steel or aluminum.
-The Weaver style system allow the Weaver ring to be detached from the base with the scope still in the rings and reattached without any major loss of zero.
+Found on many firearms from shotguns to semiautomatic handguards, the Weaver system utilizes flat dovetail rails with crosswise slots.
+The Weaver-style bases are 7/8 inch wide and designed to accept Weaver-style rings.
+Most ring manufacturers make a Weaver-style ring and or rail.
+On Weaver-style rings, the securing bolt for the ring runs underneath the web of the ring and fits into a corresponding crosswise slot in the Weaver base.
+This prevents any scope movement fore and aft under recoil.
+You can find the bases in one or two-piece configurations and made of steel or aluminum.
+The Weaver-style system allows the Weaver rings to be detached from the base with the riflescope still in the rings and reattached without any major loss of zero.
 The optic can be removed from the gun for maintenance, transportation or storage.
 The weaver system also allows for using different optics on one weapon or one optic on different weapons.

 Picatinny and MIL-STD-1913

 Picatinny rails are very similar to Weaver rails.
-The difference is a published military standard.
-The physical difference between Weaver rails and Picatinny rails are the width of the slots that are cut crosswise in the base, and the spacing of these slots.
-The slots in Picatinny bases are wider than slots in a Weaver base, and the spacing of these slots in a Picatinny rail is consistent and standardized.
+The physical difference between Weaver and Picatinny rails are the width of the cut crosswise slots in the base and the spacing of these slots.
+The slots in Picatinny bases are wider than slots in Weaver bases.
+The spacing of these slots in a Picatinny rail is consistent and standardized.
 The Weaver style rail’s spacing of the cross slots are not standardized and the spacing is left up to the manufacturer.
-The recoil lugs on Picatinny rings are thicker to fit in the corresponding wider slots in the Picatinny bases.
-Weaver rings will fit on Picatinny bases, but Picatinny rings won’t fit on Weaver bases.
+The recoil lugs on Picatinny rings are thicker to fit in the corresponding, wider, slots in Picatinny bases.
+Weaver rings will fit on Picatinny bases, but Picatinny rings will not fit on Weaver bases.

-Most .22 rimfire rifles and airguns produced today have cuts running lengthwise in the top of the receiver to mount rings on.
+Most .22 rimfire rifles and airguns produced today have cuts running lengthwise in the top of the receiver for mounting rings.
 Some European .22s and air rifles have grooves that measure 11mm or 13mm.
-3/8″ dovetail rings are clamped into the groove of these grooved receivers, these rings are also referred to as rimfire rings, .22 rings, and Weaver brands them Tip-Off rings.
-There are also rifle found with 3/8″ bases attached to the receiver with screws as a normal base would be, and you can buy 3/8″ bases to add to most firearms without them.
+3/8-inchdovetail rings clamp into the groove of the grooved receivers.
+These rings are also referred to as rimfire rings, .22 rings, and Weaver brands them as Tip-Off rings.
+There are also rifles found with 3/8-inch bases attached to the receiver with screws, and you can buy 3/8-inch bases to add to most firearms without them.
 Some rifles with a grooved receiver are drilled and tapped for Weaver style bases.
-We recommend using a Weaver style base in these cases as they offer more area for the rings to grab and are more secure and stable.
+We suggest using a Weaver-style base in these cases as they offer more area for the rings to grab and are more secure and stable.

 Dual Dovetail (DD) Systems

-Dual dovetail bases are the same as Redfield style, but instead of the windage screws holding the rear ring to the base, the rear ring is turned in just like the front.
+Dual dovetail bases are the same as Redfield style, however, instead of the windage screws holding the rear ring to the base, the rear ring turns in just like the front.
 This system does not offer the windage adjustments that the standard Redfield style bases offer.
-This system is secure and a very strong system for heavy recoiling rifles and handguns.
+This system is secure and very strong for heavy recoiling rifles and handguns.